minprog/cs50x-1718-1819/info/10 Syllabus.md

 *For Those Less Comfortable*

-C Programming Absolute Beginner's Guide, Third Edition Greg Perry, Dean Miller
+C Programming Absolute Beginner's Guide, Third Edition
+Greg Perry, Dean Miller
 Pearson Education, 2014
 ISBN 9780789751980

 *For Those More Comfortable*

 Programming in C, Fourth Edition
 Stephen G. Kochan
 Pearson Education, 2015
 ISBN 9780321776419

 The book below is recommended for those interested in understanding how their own computers work for personal edification.

 How Computers Work, Tenth Edition
 Ron White
 Que Publishing, 2014
 ISBN 9780789749840

 This last book below is recommended for aspiring hackers, those interested in programming tricks and low-level optimization of code for applications beyond the scope of this course.

 Hacker's Delight, Second Edition
 Henry S. Warren Jr.
 Pearson Education, 2013
 ISBN 9780321842688

 ## Re-taking the course

-Resubmission of problem sets is not possible when you complete the course successfully.
+Resubmission of problem sets is not possible after you complete the course successfully.
 Should you fail the course, the following rules apply when submitting any problem set for a second time:

 - Resubmitting problem sets is not possible until the next semester.

-- Submissions are required to be complete and bug-free, so as to not burden the staff with grading (i.e., scope and correctness have to be perfect).
+- Re-submissions are required to be complete and bug-free, so as to not burden the staff with grading (i.e., correctness has to be perfect).

-- Only scope and correctness will be regraded.
-Scores for design and style will not be changed even when you improve said design and style of your program (even though we do encourage this).
+- Only correctness will be re-graded.
+Scores for design and style will not be changed even when you improve said design and style of your program (even though we do encourage this!).

-- Any submissions must be done before retaking the exam.
+- Any re-submissions must be done before retaking the exam.

-- Problem sets cannot be submitted or graded a third time.
+- Problems cannot be submitted or graded a third time.

 ## Doing your own work {#academic_honesty}